TeasingSisyphus/CuttleAngular/README.md

 REFACTORING:
 	-Confusions with the asynchronicity of .save() have lead to amibiguity regarding how changes can be made to models -Look to avoid unnecessary queries and saves
+//////////////////////////
+// CUTTLE GAME THEORIES //
+//////////////////////////
+	-JOKERS:
+		Used for custom card testing
+		Different effects depending on game mode

+	-DUMMY:
+		Max hand limit is 6, MUST play a card first turn

+////////////////////
+/ CARD EXPLANATION /
+////////////////////
+	-ACE:
+		The weakest point with the ability to destroy every point card.
+		This power works well with the Ace, as you will be less inclined to play it for points unless you are bluffing.